EduPonz/easynmea/CONTRIBUTING.md

 # Contribution Guidelines

-The following documents constitutes a set of guidelines to which contributors are expected to adhere when contributing to *GNSS Interface*.
+The following documents constitutes a set of guidelines to which contributors are expected to adhere when contributing to *OpenNMEA*.

-*GNSS Interface* is an open source, free-to-use, community driven project; and as such, contributions to expand or improve the code base or documentation are most welcome and encouraged; we just want the best product possible for our community.
+*OpenNMEA* is an open source, free-to-use, community driven project; and as such, contributions to expand or improve the code base or documentation are most welcome and encouraged; we just want the best product possible for our community.
-There are several ways in which you can contribute to *GNSS Interface*:
+There are several ways in which you can contribute to *OpenNMEA*:

 * [Code of Conduct](#code-of-conduct)
 * [What is a contribution](#what-is-a-contribution)